 King County officials intriguingly claimed exemption from the Act for police investigative files, and granted only a partial release of the files requested by Newman, while withholding several key documents, including interviews with suspects.
-After a long legal battle, the Washington State Supreme Court ruled in November 1997 that the Pratt files should remain closed so long as the King County Police Department deemed it necessary.
+After a long legal battle, the Washington State Supreme Court ruled in November 1997 that the Pratt files should remain closed as long as the KCSD deemed it necessary.

 “Ed Pratt was one of the most responsible and able people in the whole area of civil rights.
 He was one of the most highly principled people I’ve ever worked with.
 He took a lot of heat at times from both whites and blacks, but he always maintained a perfect balance, perspective, and sensitivity on human rights.
 He was an outstanding human being.
 I can’t possibly imagine a motive for such a terrible thing.”

-To this day the crime remains officially unsolved.
-Pratt’s legacy remains with us today physically and civically in the form of Edwin T. Pratt Park and the Pratt Fine Arts Center, both located in the Central Area and named in his honor in the late 1970s.
+As of this writing the crime remains officially unsolved.
+Pratt’s legacy remains with us today physically and civically in the form of Edwin T. Pratt Park and the Pratt Fine Arts Center, both located in the Central District and named in his honor in the late 1970s.